 pale and smooth light cinnamon above the ring and below darker brown shaggily scaly.

-This mushroom is not recommended to be picked as food because it can be confused with the deadly poisonous Galerina marginata.
+This mushroom should not be gathered to be eaten because it is so easily confused with the deadly poisonous Funeral Bell, Galerina marginata

 on the First Nature Web site.

 on the MushroomExpert.Com Web site.